ACT's new recycling facility

 Noise generation

-• A Noise and Vibration Impact Assessment has been prepared for the draft EIS and is available at Appendix O in the documentation.
+• A Noise and Vibration Impact Assessment was prepared for the draft EIS and is available at Appendix O in the documentation.

 • Noise levels are expected to be similar to, and not expected to exceed, the levels generated by the original Materials Recovery Facility.